Robinlovelace/odnet/README.md

 with 111^2 (12,321) rows and a number of columns depending on the number of trip types.[^2]

-Because of these easy-to-use characteristics, OD datasets have long been used to describe aggregate urban mobility patterns (Carey, Hendrickson, and Siddharthan 1981).
+Because of their small size and simplicity, OD datasets have long been used to describe aggregate urban mobility patterns (Carey, Hendrickson, and Siddharthan 1981).
 Typically, OD datasets are represented *geographically* as straight ‘desire lines’ between zone centroids, with